Guffington/euler_problems/README.md

 - `problems_11_to_20.py`: Solutions to problems 11 through 20.

+- `problems_21_to_30.py`: Solutions to problems 21 through 30.

+- `utils.py`: Utility functions used in multiple solutions

+--

 - `problem_eleven_number.txt`: Data file used in problem 11.

 - `problem_thirteen_numbers.txt`: Data file used in problem 13.

+- `problem_eighteen_triangle.txt`: Data file used in problem 18.

+- `problem_twentytwo_names.txt`: Data file used in problem 22.

 ## Getting Started